ankitCUHP/Bioinformatics/README.md

 # Virtual Screening using `AutoDock-Vina`
 # YouTube link for explanation
-If you dont'n know HINDI, please keep patience and follow the video steps
+Any languge problem? please keep patience and follow the video steps...these are self-explanatory.

 https://youtube.com/playlist?list=PLsK7GPC_9344mMwuuflQswb-MOsaNxBSB